sapphirecat/devproxy/README.md

 # Using it

+1. Clone onto your GOPATH.
-1. Edit [devproxy/config.go](./devproxy/config.go) to configure what servers should be intercepted
+2. Edit [cmd/devproxy/config.go](./cmd/devproxy/config.go) to configure what
+   servers should be intercepted
-2. `go install github.com/elazarl/goproxy` if you don’t have it
+3. `go install github.com/elazarl/goproxy` if you don’t have it
-3. `go build ./cmd/devproxy`
+4. `go build ./cmd/devproxy`
-4. Run ./devproxy (Linux/OS X) or devproxy.exe (Windows)
+5. Run ./devproxy (Linux/OS X) or devproxy.exe (Windows)
-5. Set your web proxy to 127.0.0.1:8111
+6. Set your web proxy to 127.0.0.1:8111

 I use [FoxyProxy Basic](http://getfoxyproxy.org) with Firefox so that I can easily switch between using devproxy or not, and see at a glance whether I